NVIDIA/TensorRT-LLM/examples/mamba/README.md

 ```

 Note that when building Mamba models, you need to disable the `paged_kv_cache` as it is used for
 transformer-based models.
-Mamba models use `paged_state` instead and it is enabed by default.
+Mamba models use `paged_state` instead and it is enabled by default.
 If `paged_state` is disabled, engine will be built with the contiguous stage cache.

 ### 4. Run summarization task with the TensorRT engine(s)